2 students dead, employee in serious condition in Des Moines shooting, authorities say

 "The incident was definitely targeted," he said.
 "It was not random.
 There's nothing random about this.
 It was certainly a targeted incident.
 But as far as getting motive, that is something that we are going to try and figure out."

-According to the Starts Right Here website, "Starts Right Here (SRH) is busy inspiring at-risk youth in the Des Moines Public Schools and motivating youth through speaking events."
+According to Starts Right Here website, "Starts Right Here (SRH) is busy inspiring at-risk youth in the Des Moines Public Schools and motivating youth through speaking events.
+Will Keeps, SRH President, performs empowering songs to inspire and speak the truth."

 The-CNN-Wire